haowangbiostat/Cost-effectiveness_LCRT/README.md

 ### Helper Functions

-The following scripts in [`codes`](codes) contain helper functions used throughout the analysis.
+The following scripts in [`codes`](codes) contain helper functions used in the analysis.
 These are automatically sourced by the main scripts — you do not need to run them separately:

 * `utils_PA.R`: variance calculation and LOD/MMD optimization for parallel-arm LCRTs
 * `utils_CRXO.R`: variance calculation and LOD/MMD optimization for cluster randomized crossover trials